 Rhapsodes

-Trinity School offers an extra-curricular drama program, the Rhapsodes, in which students in grades seven through ten receive both an elementary introduction to acting skills and the opportunity to perform before they arrive at the curricular drama courses in grades eleven and twelve.
-The troupe meets one hour per week and produces one or two plays each year.
+Trinity School offers an extra-curricular drama club, the Rhapsodes, in which students in grades seven through ten receive both an elementary introduction to acting skills and the opportunity to perform before they arrive at the curricular drama courses in grades eleven and twelve.
+This club meets during the winter months, and the troupe produces one play each year.

 Literary Clubs